cippo1987/cippo1987.github.io/_posts/2016-08-04-Github-tip.md

 *  ```<img align="middle" src="url" width="size">```
 *  ```<center><img src="url" width="size"></center>```

-They might work on the wiki, or they might have worked in past version of the code, or if used in the proper way by an user more expert than myself.
+They might work on the wiki, or they might have worked in past versions of Github, or if used in the proper way by an user more expert than myself.
+But for my experience they all failed.

 I solve the problem with a dirty workaround:

 * ```<center><img src="url" width="size"> <left>```
 The <left> tag is necessary to restore the correct flow of text since the </center> tag is not recognised.